 In developing economies, my research broadly explores how corporations can take on a governance role when local institutions are weak.
-I find that—when complex local dynamics are kept in mind—corporations can have widespread positive impacts on local development.
+I find that only when complex local dynamics are kept in mind can corporations have positive impacts on local development.

 In developed economies, my research is centered around how bank and corporate misconduct influence the financial decision-making of local stakeholders.